 The solar-wind power system charges a common bank of batteries in the Battery Shed and then runs through two Trace inverters to provide power at 110 volts to the Community House and farm buildings as well as the Manager's Cabin.
 The Domes and Newbird Cabin also run solar power through inverters.
 The remaining cabins are equipped with solar panels, which provide 12-volt direct current lighting to those cabins, primarily for reading lights.

 Even with this new system, we still have to use a back up gas generator a few hours each month.
 (It's easy to tell when a retreat group has stayed up late because the batteries are lower than usual the next morning!)
-But we are refining the system as we gain more off-the-grid experience: this summer we will be adding a 7-meter section to the wind generator tower to make it more efficient.
+But we are refining the system as we gain more off-the-grid experience: this past year we transitioned from a lead-acid battery bank to lithium ion Tesla batteries.

 So that's how it all works.